 How Are Credit Scores Determined?

-Credit scores are determined by a myriad of factors, including how long someone’s credit history is, how many debts have been paid in full, how many times payments have been late or missed and how much debt remains outstanding.
+Credit scores depend on and are determined by a myriad of factors, including how long someone’s credit history is, how many debts have been paid in full, how many times payments have been late or missed and how much debt remains outstanding.
+Credit card issuers often consider the length of your credit history, who the authorized users are and how many open accounts you have.

 Why Are Credit Scores Important?

 Having a good credit score not only allows someone to borrow money, but borrowers with the best credit scores get the best interest rates on purchases.
-Whether it’s a car, house or other large purchase, getting a better interest rate because of a great credit score can save a great deal of money on monthly payments.
+Whether it’s a car loan, house payment or other large purchase, getting a better interest rate because of a great credit score can save a great deal of money on monthly payments.

 If someone’s credit is poor, or if they don’t have credit at all, they might not be eligible for any financing.
 If this is the case, then buying a car or home becomes very difficult, and they might have to work on credit repair for months or even years to be able to obtain financing.